AdobeDocs/analytics-learn.en/help/analysis-workspace/attribution-iq/using-the-attribution-iq-panel.md

 >[!VIDEO](https://video.tv.adobe.com/v/23139/?quality=12)

 The [!DNL Attribution IQ] [!UICONTROL Panel] in Analysis Workspace is a way to quickly compare any of ten rules-based [!DNL attribution models] in a visual way.
 See how each model is impacting any dimension using [!DNL Bar Charts], [!DNL Venn diagrams], [!DNL Histograms], [!DNL Scatter Plots], and even a [!DNL Flow Diagram].
 The [!DNL Attribution] [!UICONTROL Panel] is a great starting point for more sophisticated attribution analysis.

+>[!INFO]
+>
+> This video is part of a course [Attributing Value to Digital Touch-points in the Customer Journey](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2020.2), available for free on Experience League!